folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "My good deeds are like some period blood stains on a dirty rug" > Period blood stains

-* Lecrae continues to acknowledge his shortcomings by saying saying that even the good deeds that he has done have been so messed up by all of his evil deeds that his good deeds should be thrown out of consideration like a rug that had been stained by the discharge of blood and tissue during a woman’s menstrual period.
+* Lecrae continues to acknowledge his shortcomings by saying that even the good deeds that he has done have been so messed up by all of his evil deeds that his good deeds should be thrown out of consideration, like a rug that had been stained by the discharge of blood and tissue during a woman’s menstrual period.

-* Here Lecrae is alluding to a passage from Isaiah 64 where the prophet acknowledges the numerous sinful deeds of God’s people and compares their righteous deeds to an unclean menstrual rag which women of that time used during their periods.
+* Here, Lecrae is alluding to a passage from Isaiah 64, where the prophet acknowledges the numerous sinful deeds of God’s people and compares their righteous deeds to an unclean menstrual rag, which women of that time used during their periods.

   * *Behold, You were angry, for **we sinned,
   We continued this way for a long time**;